aadvikmazumdar/OnTarget---Football-Analytics-Agentic-AI-System/README.md

 ## Demo

-*Screen recording coming on completion — 2-3 minutes of the agent answering real football questions, triggering live dashboard filters, and predicting a match with confidence scores.*
+*Screen recording coming on completion — 2-3 minutes of the agent answering real football questions, triggering live dashboard filters, and predicting a match with derby and fatigue context.*

 ---